loic230900/MusicalQuiz/ReadMe.md

 ### Home Screen

 The **Home** screen greets users and provides an overview of their music collections.
-It displays the user’s existing playlists in a condensed list with cover art and a brief description.
+It displays the user's existing playlists in a condensed list with cover art and a brief description.
 Tapping on a playlist opens.
 It also allows to create a new quiz. its details.
 The Home screen also offers quick access to other sections via the bottom navigation bar (Search, Quiz, Playlists).